Writing a news release

 - If you have a good quality photograph save it as a .jpg (JPEG file) and attach it to the email.
 Provide a caption for it at the bottom of your email.

 - Write ‘ENDS’ at the end of the release, and then put contact details, photo opportunities/details and any notes for the editors.

 Think about when you want the media to receive your news release.

-Follow up your news release with a phone call to the news desk
+Follow up your news release with a phone call to the news desk or journalist.

 - If possible, read over your news release and any background information first.
 Think about the 2 or 3 main points you want to get across.

 - Introduce yourself: “Hello, I am (name) from (organisation).
 I emailed a press release to you on (date) about (subject).
 I wanted to check you have received it, and whether you would like any more information.”

 - You will frequently be asked to send the email again.
 Ask for the name, number and email of the person you are speaking to, and email them immediately before they forget about your phone call.